 Proprioception is the sense of the relative position of one body part compared to another body part in space.
 In other words, the proprioceptive system delivers the inner messaging of the body that tells us where one foot is versus the other foot or where the feet are in relation to the head.

 The proprioceptive system can also provide information about joints and muscles.
-When children (and adults) are allowed to walk and play barefoot, they can improve their proprioceptive senses and develop this part of their sensory system into a fully functioning sense.
+And when children (and adults) can walk and play barefoot, they can improve their proprioceptive senses and develop this part of their sensory system into a fully functioning sense.

 7. Walking Barefoot Can Help the Brain and the Sensory Systems of the Feet and Body Develop Properly.

-Walking barefoot can help brain development as children learn to balance and develop each of the sensory systems in the body.
+Walking barefoot can help brain development as children learn to balance and develop each sensory system in the body.
 When we place shoes on our children’s feet, we reduce the amount and quality of sensory information the child is getting about their environment and body.

-Thus, feeling the earth beneath their feet allows children to develop their somatosensory, proprioceptive, and vestibular sensory systems in ways they could never do with shoes on.
-Each of these sensory systems benefits from walking barefoot outside, and all of them work together to improve the overall health of the brain and body.
+Thus, feeling the earth beneath their feet allows children to develop their somatosensory, proprioceptive, and vestibular sensory systems in ways they could never do with shoes.
+Because each sensory system in the body can benefit from walking barefoot outside, and when they are all working properly, they can work together to improve the overall health of the brain and body.

 8. Going Barefoot May Be Able to Stimulate the Reflexology Points on the Bottom of the Feet